 We run a Gifted and Talented & Scholars Programme designed to add breadth and depth to pupils’ educational experience and to promote excellence across the curriculum.
 Departmental teachers strive to develop pupils’ abilities to enquire through discussion and reading, and by providing enhanced and extension activities to stimulate interest and to encourage academic development.

-Our Artist in Residence, our Emerging Athletes Programme and Music Scholars Programme ensure our talented pupils are offered opportunities over and above the curriculum.
+Our Artist in Residence, our Elite Performance Pathway and Music Scholars Programme ensure our talented pupils are offered opportunities over and above the curriculum.
 The co-curricular curriculum and Clubs & Societies that we offer also provide a range of opportunities to extend classroom learning and offer new activities.
 We work closely with pupils and parents where a child requires time out of School to perform national and international competitions in creative arts or sport.

 We are committed to making appropriate provision of teaching and resources to enhance our international students’ competent and confident use of English.
 After an initial assessment, pupils are placed in small EAL classes and receive specialist support to improve their grammar, understanding and articulation of English.
 Additional 1:1 input is also available if required.
 Pupils are continually monitored with input from subject teachers, tutors and house staff informing any decisions or amendments to their EAL tuition.